DataCueCo/slate/source/index.html.md

 > The above command returns a 204 response code

+Orders cannot be cancelled via the browser or frontend.
+You MUST use the REST API to do so as it's more secure.

 Endpoint: `PUT` `https://api.datacue.co/v1/orders/<order_id>`

 When the order makes changes to their profile or when they configure any relevant preferences.
 For instance if they indicate their gender, this is very helpful for recommendations.